FormidableLabs/builder/README.md

 disable color.
 Consequently, you typically need to set a "**force color**" option on your executables in `scripts` commands if they exist.

+#### `require.resolve()`

+Builder uses some magic to enhance `NODE_PATH` to look in the root of your project (normal) and in the installed modules of builder archetypes.
+This latter path enhancement sometimes throws tools / libraries for a loop.
+We recommend using `require.resolve("LIBRARY_OR_REQUIRE_PATH")` to get the appropriate installed file path to a dependency.

+This comes up in situations including:

+* Webpack loaders
+* Karma included files

 **TODO: Document more.**